Jeimer Candelario Player Props: Nationals vs. Padres

 Padres Pitching Rankings

-- The Padres have the 11th-ranked team ERA across all league pitching staffs (3.95).
+- The Padres have a 3.96 team ERA that ranks 10th among all league pitching staffs.

-- Padres pitchers combine to rank 13th in baseball in home runs allowed (55 total, 1.1 per game).
+- The Padres rank 12th in baseball in home runs given up (55 total, 1.1 per game).

-- The Padres are sending Weathers (1-2) out for his fifth start of the season.
-He is 1-2 with a 3.42 ERA and 14 strikeouts through 23 2/3 innings pitched.
+- Snell makes the start for the Padres, his 10th of the season.
+He is 1-6 with a 5.60 ERA and 48 strikeouts through 45 2/3 innings pitched.

-- The lefty's last appearance was on Sunday, May 14 against the Los Angeles Dodgers, when he tossed 5 2/3 innings, surrendering four earned runs while giving up three hits.
+- The lefty's most recent appearance came on Saturday against the Boston Red Sox, when he went four innings, surrendering six earned runs while allowing five hits.

-- The 23-year-old has amassed a 3.42 ERA and 5.3 strikeouts per nine innings across six games this season, while giving up a batting average of .222 to his opponents.
+- The 30-year-old has a 5.60 ERA and 9.6 strikeouts per nine innings across nine games this season, while allowing a batting average of .247 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.